|Comments on a Response by Michael Sudduth|

 Finally, let me stress that my (provisional) disqualification of Michael Sudduth (as a serious scholar in this field) for me does not automatically imply disqualifying others with similar ideas, but without his sophistic attitude.

 (Things could become different if Sudduth changes his attitude and outgrows his meaningless sophism, and perhaps even learns to respect other people who do not agree with him and accept them as his intellectual equals.
 I would be highly surprised if he starts reading my papers and taking them really seriously.
 This time I will only believe in his promises after they have been kept.
-I'm only human and some standards of conduct actually matter to me, even if they mean nothing to Michael Sudduth.)
+I'm only human and some standards of conduct actually matter to me, even if they mean nothing to Michael Sudduth.
+By the way, Sudduth managed to convince some of his fans that not his but my own responses were disproportionately negative and overly personal!)

 Serious reactions may be sent to: firstname.lastname@example.org